The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

 \hide{ As mentioned by Albers and Eckl~\cite{DBLP:conf/waoa/AlbersE20}, the choice where $\alpha=\beta=1$ is optimal in the analysis framework.
-However, the observation in {Subsection}~\ref{subsec:observation} suggests that there is a slack between the estimated {and the actual total completion time.}
+However, the observation in {Section}~\ref{subsec:observation} suggests that there is a slack between the estimated {and the actual total completion time.}

-} In this section, we first enhance the framework by equipping it with amortized analysis in Subsection~\ref{subsec:amortization}.
-Using amortized arguments, for any two jobs $k\leq_o j$, we manage to charge the sum of $c(k,j) + c(j,k)$ to $\opt{p_k}$.
+} In this section, we consider scheduling on a single machine.
+We first enhance the framework by equipping it with amortized analysis in Section~\ref{subsec:amortization}.
+Using amortized arguments, for any two jobs $k\leq_o j$, we will show how to charge the sum of $c(k,j) + c(j,k)$ to $\opt{p_k}$.
 The new framework not only improves the competitive ratio but also creates room for adjusting $\alpha$ and $\beta$.

-Finally, in Subsection~\ref{subsec:improved}, we improve the $\AEalgo$ algorithm based on our enhanced framework.
+Then in Section~\ref{subsec:improved}, we propose an algorithm called $\ouralgo$ to improve the $\AEalgo$ algorithm based on our enhanced framework.